bhassell02/sample3/p-guitar-wiring.md

 ### Skills

-* You should have some prior experience soldering.
-If you don't, practice for a few hours before continuing with this guide. *(Will insert link to a soldering guide here)*
+You should have some prior experience soldering.
+If you don't, follow a [tutorial video](https://www.youtube.com/watch?v=rK38rpUy568) and practice for a few hours before continuing with this guide.

 ---